 You can rationalize a small luxury because it’s cheap.
 Spending $5 on haute coffee isn’t a bad splurge once in a while.
 But do it every day and that $5 treat is a $150-a-month expense — that’s $1,800 a year — just for your daily cup of joe.

 Better idea: Track your spending, daily or weekly if possible.
 It’s the hands-down best way to control it.
 A simple budget is easy to make and gratifying to use.
-(Again, PowerWallet and other online services can be a big help.)
-By all means, treat yourself once in a while to a goodie you can afford, but then stop.
+(Or, again, PowerWallet and other online budgeting tools can be a big help.)
+By all means, treat yourself once in a while to a goodie you can afford, and then stop.

-I gave someone a six-month subscription to Netflix awhile back.
+I gave someone a six-month subscription to Netflix a while back.
 Many months after the six months had passed, I realized I’d forgotten to cancel the gift.
-For some merchants, the holy grail of business is customers who sign up for ongoing monthly charges.
-When you do, you may forget to cancel that extra tier of cable or phone service you no longer need, or the free credit monitoring trial that starts charging your credit card after 30 days.
-These small charges mount up.
+Many merchants enjoy streams of income from customers who sign up for ongoing monthly charges and then forget to monitor the charge.
+Remember to cancel that extra tier of cable or phone service you no longer need, or the free credit monitoring trial or premium channel preview period that starts charging your credit card after 30 days.
+These small charges really mount up.

 Mistake 4: Buying a new car

-As soon as you leave the dealer’s lot with a new car, it depreciates 10 percent, and then another 10 percent by the end of the first year, according to CARFAX.
+As soon as you leave the dealer’s lot with a new car, your new car or truck depreciates 10 percent, and then another 10 percent by the end of the first year, according to Carfax.
 Translation: A new car costing $30,000 is worth $27,000 after driving it off the lot, and about $24,300 after a year.
 Registration and insurance are also more costly for new cars.

 Better idea: Buy used.
 “These days, 100,000 miles is merely the halfway point for a lot of vehicles,” says Bankrate.
 Save the money you’d have spent and put it to work.
-Hang onto your car and drive it free after it’s paid off.
+Hang on to your car, and drive it for free after it’s paid off.

 Mistake 5: Buying almost anything else new